 Diversification isn’t meant to maximize returns, however.
 Spreading your money out over lots of investments necessarily means you won’t earn as much if one of those investments performs well.
 But on the flip side, if one of those investments performs poorly, it won’t affect a diversified portfolio as much.
-This stabilizing effect is the key reason why many investors -- especially those who are just getting started -- choose to diversify.
+This stabilizing effect is the key reason why many investors- especially those just getting started- choose to diversify.

 By Asset Class

 A simple way to diversify your portfolio is to make sure it includes investments from different categories or asset classes.
 Asset classes are broadly divided into traditional investments (usually stocks, bonds, and cash) and alternative investments (such as real estate, cryptocurrencies, and commodities).
 Different asset classes vary in how they respond to economic ebbs and flows, which is why it can be advantageous to have a variety of investments from different asset classes within your portfolio.

 While investments such as stocks and bonds are widely available to the everyday investor, some alternative investments such as real estate have historically only been available to accredited investors.
 However, with the advent of technology-based platforms like Groundfloor which open up access to real estate investment opportunities to everyone, regular investors can more easily diversify their portfolios across more investment categories, which can help build and safeguard wealth.